Kritika13/Kritika13/README.md

 # Hi There! 👋
+I am Kritika.
+A dedicated software tester with a passion for ensuring the quality and reliability of software.
+Here's a glimpse into who I am:

 ## 🚀 About Me
 - 👩‍💻 I'm a software tester experienced in various testing methodologies and strategies.